kshayk/pb-transaction/README.md

+# Paybox Transaction Service
+In this service, users will be able to send money transfer requests along with accepting and  denying these requests.

+This service handles the API requests from the app itself (as an improvement, the app requests should be centralized in an app service), saving the relevant data in MongoDB, and utilizing RabbitMQ in order to user the notifications service.

+### Endpoints:
+* POST /transfer - create a new transfer request
+* POST /reject-transfer - reject a transfer request
+* POST /accept-transfer - accept a transfer request

 ## How to start the server
 1. Clone the project and the docker compose project that contains all the relevant services: https://github.com/kshayk/pb-docker
 2. Run the docker compose project and follow its instructions in the readme file